mheberger/upstream-delineator/README.md

 ## 2. <a name="step2">Download MERIT-Basins vector data</a>

-Download the shapefiles for unit catchments and river reaches.
+Download the shapefiles for unit catchments and river reaches from the creators of MERIT-Basins.
 Follow the instructions here:
 [https://www.reachhydro.org/home/params/merit-basins](https://www.reachhydro.org/home/params/merit-basins)

 In the folder `pfaf_level_02` , download two sets of files:

 1. unit catchment shapefiles: `cat_pfaf_##_MERIT_Hydro_v07_Basins_v01.shp`
-2. river flowline shapefiles: `riv_pfaf_##_MERIT_Hydro_v07_Basins_v01.shp`
+2. river reach shapefiles: `riv_pfaf_##_MERIT_Hydro_v07_Basins_v01.shp`

 In these files, `##` is the Pfafstetter Level 2 basin code.
 See the figure above to determine which of the 61 level 2 basins you need, depending on your region of interest.

-(Do NOT download the files marked 'bugfix' from MERIT-Basins.
+(**Note**: Do NOT download the files marked 'bugfix' from MERIT-Basins.
 These files cause errors for some reason.)

 Unzip these files and save them to a folder on your hard drive.